 Oncydiums, sarcochilus, and phragmipediums all hate mounts, preferring the humid security of a pot.Independent of the species, tend to pick smaller orchids, since once the orchid is on the mound, the roots will attach o the bark, wood or cork, and removing it will be harmful.
 Your orchid will need to stay on this mound for a long, long time, and you need to think of the size of an adult plant, not the plants size at the current moment.
 Pick a mound that will suit an adult plant.

-According to this article Opens in a new tab.published by the University of Florida in the Gardening and Blooms section, “Some orchids can be mounted on a piece of cork or other bark.
+According to this article published by the University of Florida in the Gardening and Blooms section, “Some orchids can be mounted on a piece of cork or other bark.
 Every two years or so you’ll need to replace the orchid growing media for each of your plants.”
 Whatever the media you choose to mount your orchid to, make sure it’s not decomposing or already breaking down.

 Now that you know all about how to water a mounted orchid, what water to use, and how many times to water, it’s time to get your hands dirty.
 Check out some of our tutorials on which orchid to give as a present, or which pot is best for your orchid.
 Learn how to design a great floral design or build a terrarium with orchids.

-If you want another opinion or more info on how to mount orchids, this articleOpens in a new tab. written by Jamie Macintosh and published on the website The Spruce is a good for inspiration.
-Another place for inspiration is my Pinterest BoardOpens in a new tab. on Mounted orchids.
+If you want another opinion or more info on how to mount orchids, this article written by Jamie Macintosh and published on the website The Spruce is a good for inspiration.
+Another place for inspiration is my Pinterest Board on Mounted orchids.

 Don’t Stop Learning!